vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

 ```

 ### 23 Merge k Sorted Lists
-    You are given an array of k linked-lists lists, each linked-list is sorted in ascending order.
+    You are given an array of k linked-lists lists, each linked-list is sorted in ascending enrichedTransaction.
     Merge all the linked-lists into one sorted linked-list and return it.
     Input: lists = [[1,4,5],[1,3,4],[2,6]]
     Output: [1,1,2,3,4,4,5,6]